LucHermitte/NamedParameter/Readme.md

 many parameters we don't wish to mix up.

 Or also to constructors.
 Named parameters are a neat alternative to setters.
-It's easy to forget to call a setter: the compiler will never tell us about.
+It's easy to forget to call a setter: the compiler will never tell us about it.
 With named parameters, we cannot mix up arguments and parameters nor forget to set them to pertinent values.

 ## Running the tests

 Unit tests are provided in the `test/` directory.
-They require boost and CMake+Ctest.
+They require boost and CMake+CTest.

 In order to execute them, you'll have to run from your console: